elcritch/sigils/docs/threading.md

 ## Thread Safety Notes

-- Ownership: After `moveToThread`, the destination thread exclusively owns the moved agent (and its `remoteProxy`) via `references`.
+- Ownership: After `moveToThread`, the destination thread exclusively owns the moved agent (and its `remoteRouter`) via `references`.
 Do not retain or use the original agent ref on the source thread.
 - Isolation: Cross-thread `ThreadSignal`s are passed through `isolateRuntime(...)` before enqueueing.
 If the payload contains non-unique `ref`s, `isolateRuntime` raises `IsolationError` to prevent unsafe sharing.
 - Signal params: Cross-thread signal parameter types must be thread-safe (no `ref` fields).
 The `connectThreaded` helpers use `checkSignalThreadSafety` for common patterns; use `Isolate[T]` for heap payloads you need to transfer.
 - No shared GC refs: The code defends against sharing by requiring unique refs before move and by using `WeakRef` identifiers for cross-thread targeting.